d-d-wolfe/d-d-wolfe.github.io-learning-journal/html-basics.md

 - Older browsers, like Internet Explorer 8 (and older), that don't understand HTML5, need to be told which elements are block-level elements.
 Extra JavaScript is needed to make HTML5 elements work, and you can find that code, fro free, on Google.

+*Extra Markup*

+- DOCTYPES tell browsers which version of HTML you are using

+- You can add comments to your code, that won't show on the webpage, by using <!-- -->.

+- the id and class elements are used to identify particular elements, and the div and span elements allow you to group block-line and inline elements together.

+- To cut a window into your web page that displays another page you can use iframes.

+- You can supply all kinds of information about your webpage by using the meta tag.

+- If you need to include special characters, on your webpage, that aren't generally on a keyboard, you can use escape characters like <,> and &#169;